saper-2/rpi-5inch-hdmi-touchscreen-driver/README.md

 crw-rw-rw-  1 root root    247,   1 Nov 16 00:12 hidraw1
 crw-rw-rw-  1 root root    247,   2 Nov 16 00:12 hidraw2
 ```
-I have 3 usb-hid compiliant devices, one is a touch panel, two are for wireless mouse & keyboard .
-Which one is which, just test it :smile: (replace X with numbers that you have :) )
+I have 3 usb-hid compliant devices, one is a touch panel, two are for wireless mouse & keyboard .
+Which one is which, I'll just test each one of them :smile: ...

-So go for first, type ```sudo xxd -c 25 /dev/hidraw0``` and touch the panel screen with your finger if some line appear then this device is your touch panel, in my case this is a device ```hidraw0``` (Use Ctrl+C to exit) :
+Go for first, type ```sudo xxd -c 25 /dev/hidraw0``` and I touch the panel screen with finger.
+If on terminal shows up some lines, then this device is my touch panel.
+I found my touch panel at first try :smiley: ```hidraw0``` (hit ```Ctrl+C``` to exit) :

 ```
 pi@raspiv2 ~ $ sudo xxd -c 25 /dev/hidraw0